 Whether you’re dealing with remote workers or have employees spread out across different states, it can be difficult to feel like you have a cohesive team during these times.
-Team building is a great way to get your group of employees to feel more connected.
+Team building is a great way to help your employees to feel more connected.
 But, when you can’t do it all under one roof, where do you turn?
-In comes virtual team building.
+Enter, virtual team building.
 Not only is virtual team building easier to coordinate and less expensive, but it can also work just as well as regular team building activities.
-If you’re ready to have a cohesive team without all the in-person activities, here’s everything you need to know about virtual team building.
+If you’re ready to have a cohesive team without all the in-person activities, here’s everything you need to know about team building for remote teams.

 Why is Virtual Team Building Important?

-When it comes to creating a good team, you need people who work well together and who are productive.
+When it comes to building a remote team, you need people who work well together and who are productive.
 If your team is unfamiliar with each other or they’ve hit a stagnant point in productivity, some friendly activities can help.
-Virtual team building can increase the efficiency of a team, help the group work past any problems or frustrations, and also build friendships and increase understanding between employees, which leads to happier, more-connected relationships.
+Virtual team building can increase the efficiency of a team, help the group work past any problems or frustrations, and also build friendships and increase understanding between employees.
+All of which leads to happier, more-connected relationships.
 Those who feel connected as a group ultimately stay longer in the company, and they tend to be more dedicated to their work.

 - Make sure everyone has the tools needed to log on and do the activities

-- Set clear time limits so you don’t go over
+- Set clear time limits so you don’t overrun

 - Ensure one person is handling the different games, time limits, invites, and more